-NOTICE IS HEREBY GIVEN that on July 29, 2014, the Florida Fish and Wildlife Conservation Commission (FWC) received a complete application from Bay County requesting review and approval of a draft ordinance to establish a Slow Speed Minimum Wake boating-restricted area within Grand Lagoon pursuant to Section 327.46, Florida Statutes (F.S.), establishing a boating restricted area within Crooked Creek pursuant to Section 327.46(1)(c), F.S.
+NOTICE IS HEREBY GIVEN that on November 24, 2015, the Florida Fish and Wildlife Conservation Commission (Commission) received a complete application from Bay County requesting approval of a draft ordinance to establish a Slow Speed Minimum Wake boating-restricted area within Grand Lagoon pursuant to Section 327.46(1)(c), Florida Statutes (F.S.) and Rule 68D-21.004(3)(a) – (e), Florida Administrative Code (F.A.C.).

-As required by Rule 68D-21.001(3), F.A.C., Bay County will publish, as provided by Sections 50.011-.031, F.S., once a week for two (2) consecutive weeks, a notice of the public hearing on the ordinance in a newspaper of general circulation in the area(s) affected by the ordinance.
+As required by Rule 68D-21.001(3), F.A.C., Bay County will publish as provided by Sections 50.011-.031, F.S., once a week for two consecutive weeks, notice of the public hearing on their ordinance in a newspaper of general circulation in the area affected by the ordinance.
 Approval, if granted by the Commission, will be conditioned upon the draft ordinance being adopted by Bay County without amendment.

-COMMENT DUE DATE: September 12, 2014 (5:00 PM EST)
+DUE DATE: Tuesday, January 12, 2016 (5:00 PM EST)